 A spoofed mail or web page can look just like the real thing.
 Fraudsters not only spoof web pages but emails too.
 A spoofed email is very deceptive.
 It can actually look just like the real thing, although many of them have a strange sender address.
 So look carefully at the address, either the webpage or the sender of an email, and you’ll catch many of the scams.

 PayPal will never ask you in an email.

 - Bank account numbers

-There are some very common scams where fraudsters use spoofed emails. maybe you have received an email with a subject: Your account is about to be suspended.
-If you suspect any email to be a fraud, forward the entire mail to: [email protected]
+There are some very common scams where fraudsters use spoofed emails.
+Maybe you have received an email with a subject: Your account is about to be suspended.
+If you suspect any email to be a fraud, forward the entire mail to

 PayPal login problems

-If you find that you are unable to login to your PayPal account, check if you are using your primary email address and the correct password to login.
-If you have forgotten your credentials, you can click on the Problems with login link on its home page.
+If you find that you are unable to login to your PayPal account, check if you are using your primary email address and the correct password to log in.
+If you have forgotten your credentials, you can click on the Having trouble logging in link on its login page.

 Here provide the required information, whether you have forgotten your password, email address, or both.
 If you have forgotten your login email ID, you can enter up to three email addresses you may have used to create your PayPal account.
 PayPal will check to find a match and then mail your fresh credentials.

 Want options?
 Take a look at these PayPal alternatives.